LippmannLab/Lippmann-Lab-Onboarding/06-datamanagement.Rmd

 ## Communication
 This section will contain tips on how to present scientific work.
 An entire chapter is dedicated to writing manuscripts.

-### Creating an Oral Presentation
+### Creating an Oral Presentation {#oralpres}
 All graduate students and postdocs will present a research update once a semester at the lab group meeting.
 Additionally, lab members may have the opportunity to speak at department retreats, seminars, and conferences.

 -

-- Practice your oral presentation with the lab!
+- **[Practice](#practice) your oral presentation with the lab**!
 If you are presenting at a conference/meeting or for a department milestone, it is highly encouraged that you practice with the lab.
 Just send out an email or Slack message about avaliability, and senior students would be happy to watch a practice presentation.

-#### Journal Club Presentations
+#### Journal Club Presentations {#journalclub}
 The lab rotates who presents an article for our lab's journal club, which is usually emailed out at the beginning of each semester.
 There are also other opportunities to present at other journal clubs on campus such as at the Alzheimer's Disease Journal Club.

 - **Picking an article to present:** You should choose a paper that has been published relatively recently.
 Ethan will typically assist younger students before their first presentation.